 Another difference between COPIS and SIPOC is that SIPOC provides a common understanding of the process in question to all the team members and stakeholders.
 So it can also be used to train the employees.

-A SIPOC diagram does not bring out the value-additions that will result in making the customer happy but a COPIS diagram clearly identifies the value-additions that will lead to customer satisfaction and happiness.
+A SIPOC diagram does not highlight the value additions that will make the customer happy, but a COPIS diagram clearly identifies the value additions that will lead to customer satisfaction and happiness.

-Since COPIS starts with a focus on the customer, it can be very helpful in designing new processes keeping in mind the customer requirements whereas the SIPOC diagram would not help in designing new processes.
+Since COPIS starts with a focus on the customer, it can be very helpful in designing new processes, keeping in mind the customer requirements.
+In contrast, the SIPOC diagram would not help in designing new processes.

-A COPIS model is generally used in the service industry whereas a SIPOC model is usually used in the manufacturing industry.
+A COPIS model is generally used in the service industry, whereas a SIPOC model is usually used in manufacturing.

-Since SIPOC focuses on the current process as it is, it provides more detailed information about the existing process that helps in identifying the main pain points.
-It not only helps in improving the current process but also aids in cutting down the wasteland delays, thus improving the efficiency of the process resulting in lesser losses and increased revenues for the organization.
+Since SIPOC focuses on the current process as it is, it provides more detailed information about the existing process that helps identify the main pain points.
+This not only helps improve the current process but also aids in cutting down the wasteland delays, thus improving the efficiency of the process, resulting in lesser losses and increased revenues for the organization.

 COPIS provides the higher management with a clear overview of the processes that they would be interested in.
 Here customer dictates what needs to be done with the process.
 With its extended view, COPIS sees the process in a larger context and greater understanding.

-So, we have seen that both the COPIS and the SIPOC are useful in their own ways as far as improvements in the processes are concerned.
+So, both the COPIS and the SIPOC are useful in their own ways regarding improvements in the processes.
 While the COPIS may be more suited to a customer-oriented organization where the customer drives the changes, SIPOC is very useful in manufacturing and other industries.
 The biggest difference is in their approach.
-While the COPIS diagram approaches the process improvement from the point of view of the customer, the SIPOC diagram focuses more on the existing process and identifying the grey areas in it.
+While the COPIS diagram approaches the process improvement from the point of view of the customer, the SIPOC diagram focuses more on the existing process and identifies the grey areas in it.
 COPIS gives your team a great insight into what your customers want and value.
 It truly focuses on customer needs and helps in achieving customer satisfaction.

 Join the Discussion